At St Mary’s College, we are passionate about our local environment and reducing our ecological footprint, one step at a time.

 Murphy’s Café, plays an important role in the College’s sustainability movement, which looks at positive ways that we can improve our waste management practices and reduce the amount of waste sent to landfill.

 Initiated by the College’s student-led sustainability group, The Footprint Project, Murphy’s Café serves healthy, tasty meals while doing away with single-use products and packaging.
-The College uses reusable plates, bowls, cups and cutlery for all staff and students to enjoy their meals before being returned to the canteen for washing and re-use.
+The College uses both reusable plates and bowls, plus biodegradable plates, containers and cutlery for all staff and students to enjoy their meals before being returned to the café for washing and re-use.

 These changes have led to a significant decrease in waste volume, with only one garbage bin of rubbish now coming from Murphy’s each day.